Putin threatens to target West with new missiles

 'We cannot wait'

-The tough talk on missiles seemed aimed at stirring up patriotic support for Putin, who won re-election last year with more than 76% of the vote but has been recently struggling with dropping poll numbers.
+The tough military talk seemed aimed at stirring up patriotic support for Putin, who won re-election last year with more than 76% of the vote but has been recently struggling with dropping opinion poll numbers.

 A survey by Russia's independent Levada Center released in January found his approval rating at 64% – a figure many Western leaders could only dream of, but Putin's lowest in 5 years.